timklapdor/csulx/_pages/mixer.md

         </div>
         <div class="col" title="interaction with the Professions">
         <h4>Professional contexts &amp; linkages</h4>
         <p>Examples of professional contexts are highlighted in the subject.
 Learning tasks and assessments are linked to the development of professional knowledge and skills using case study examples, practical and tutorial classes and video resources.
 These tasks require students to draw on and reflect upon their experiences.</p>
         </div>
         <div class="col" title="Flexible &amp; Adaptive Learning">
         <h4>Reflective Design</h4>
-        <p>Between teaching sessions, student and peer feedback, along with evidence of student learning behaviours through analytics, are used to evaluate learning and teaching designs, strategies and resources.
+        <p>Between teaching sessions, student and peer feedback, along with evidence of student learning behaviours through analytics are used to evaluate learning and teaching designs, strategies and resources.
 This leads to a continual improvement process to align the learning delivered experiences with students’ learning needs.
-To allow students to progress at their own pace if they wish to, all materials are available at the beginning of the session and synchronous meetings are recording  to allow asynchronous access.</p>
+To allow students to progress at their own pace if they wish to, all materials are available at the beginning of the session and synchronous meetings are recorded to allow asynchronous access.</p>
         </div>
         <div class="col" title="Interactive Resources">
         <h4>Curating &amp; repurposing media resources</h4>
-        <p>High quality existing rich media resources are carefully incorporated and integrated throughout the subject materials in ways that complement the text and provide different perspectives, explanations and examples of practice.
+        <p>High quality, existing, rich media resources are carefully incorporated and integrated throughout the subject materials in ways that complement the text and provide different perspectives, explanations and examples of practice.
 Using a range of media types within subject content can provide flexibility in the ways in which students consume and interact with content and can support different learning styles and preferences.</p>
         </div>
         <div class="col" title="e-Assessment">
         <h4>Tests &amp; quizzes</h4>